-Section XII presents general conclusions of the modelling work performed in the framework of Action A3 of the Life for fish project.
+Section X presents the conclusions of this first year of work in the scope of the Life for fish project.

 II.
 Fish monitoring and hydrodynamic data

 The objective of this chapter is the characterization of the hydraulic variables in the Meuse river during the monitoring of the fishes behaviour at the two sites of Grands Malades and Ivoz-Ramet (Profish reports).
 This will help for the selection of a suitable hydrodynamic modelling for the reproduction of the flow during the period of monitoring.